Isaberrysaura: Description

-The holotype specimen of Isaberrysaura was discovered in the marine to deltaic sediments of the Los Molles Formation, which is of Bajocian age, by Isabel Valdivia Berry, who is honoured in the generic name.
-The holotype, known as MOZ-Pv 6459 consists of a partial skeleton with a nearly complete skull (the post-cranial material of which is still unprepared), six cervical vertebrae, fifteen dorsal vertebrae, a sacrum with a partial ilium and an apparently complete pubis, nine caudal vertebrae, part of a scapula, ribs, with the addition of unidentifiable fragments.

 Classification

-Isaberrysaura's classification is problematic at best; the holotype specimen shares traits with both thyreophorans and neornithischians.
-For this reason, it has been placed in the Genasauria.
-Three datasets within the same study by Salgado et al indicated that while it possessed the characteristics of the neornithischians and thyreophorans, it did not fit within either of those groups, representing a previously unknown morphotype within the Ornithischia as a whole.
-Subsequently, the phylogenetic analysis conducted by Han et al. (2018) recovered Isaberrysaura as one of the basalmost known stegosaurs.
+The classification of Isaberrysaura has been problematic, as the holotype specimen appears to share traits with both thyreophorans and neornithischians.
+For this reason, Salgado et al. (2017) recorded it as an early-diverging member of the Genasauria.
+Three datasets indicated that, while it possessed the characteristics of the neornithischians and thyreophorans, it did not fit within either of those groups, representing a previously unknown morphotype within the Ornithischia as a whole.
+However, several subsequent phylogenetic analyses have confidently recovered Isaberrysaura as a stegosaur.
+One such analysis, published in 2025 by Sánchez-Fenollosa & Cobos, recovered Isaberrysaura as the earliest-diverging member of an otherwise entirely Asian clade, the Huayangosauridae.
+These results are displayed in the cladogram below:

 Paleobiology

 The holotype specimen of Isaberrysaura has been preserved with fossilized stomach contents.
 Within the rib cage, a mass of fossilized seeds was discovered; the first preserved meal uncovered in a basal ornithischian.
 Two types of seeds were recovered close to the posterior ribs of Isaberrysaura, distinguished according to their size.
 The largest seeds preserved three layers: an outer fleshy sarcotesta, the sclerotesta, and the inner layer (possibly corresponding to the nucellus).
 These seeds are cycadales of the family Zamiineae on the basis of a well-defined coronula in the micropylar region, whereas the smaller, platyspermic seeds are still indeterminate.
 The intact nature of the sarcotesta in the largest seeds suggests that Isaberrysaura swallowed the seeds whole without chewing and that they were in the first stages of digestion based on their position in the gut.
 Based on its teeth, it is possible that the dinosaur had an omnivorous diet, but as no trace of animal remains have been found alongside the seeds, this remains speculative at best.
 It also remains possible that there were enzyme-producing bacteria present in the dinosaur's gut to aid in digesting tougher plant material as seeds.